 For amazing views and trails for hiking, don’t leave Peaks of Otter off of your itinerary.
 This historical gem is a part of the Blue Ridge Parkway located at the base of the peak.
 Once an area used by the Native Americans as a mountain pass-through, Peaks of Otter is believed to have received its name from the Cherokee term, “Ottari”, to represent the high mountain.
 The Peaks of Otter became a popular pass-through for western travelers and soon turned into a bustling community.
 It’s now preserved by the National Park Service and is an amazing park to bring the family, any time of year.

 If you are ready to explore the beauty of the Huddleston area, let Smith Mountain Lake Vacation Rentals set you up in the perfect lodging.
 We offer an assortment of lodging options from condos to cabins to make your stay in the Virginia mountains memorable.
 We are dedicated to offering top-notch customer service to ensure you enjoy your stay.
 Let’s set up your lodging for your next Huddleston vacation now.
-Browse our website or contact us directly at (540) 797-0460.
+Browse through our rentals or contact us directly at (540) 797-0460.